nentropy/etl-pipeline-rs/README.md

 - Handles data from various sources and destinations
 - Focused on scalability and efficiency

+Promethus and Grafana Observability but compatible with ELK.

 Explore how this pipeline can help streamline your data workflows! 🌐📈